After a relationship ended, I needed clarity. Writing became the way I found it.

 It wasn’t.

-Because silence protects patterns.
+Because silence can protect patterns.

-Because private pain repeats itself in public cycles.
+Because private pain often repeats itself.

 Because too many people—especially men—are taught to absorb emotional damage quietly and call it strength.